-12 the sounding of the trumpets.
+the sounding of the trumpets.
 See Revelation 8:2 (the seven angels sound their trumpets throughout chapters 8, 9, and 11).
 The answer relates the seven days of creation to the seven seals, and as on the seventh day he sanctified his work of creation, so at the opening of the seventh seal he will sanctify the earth and complete his work of salvation.
-The seven trumpets represent events that open the seventh seal and directly precede the Second Coming.
+The seven trumpets represent events that happen in conjunction with the opening of the seventh seal and thus directly precede the Second Coming.
 Compare D&C 88:96-106.